Opinion | A harsh new anti-Trump ad flips the script on his biggest issue

-The ad speaks to a broader trend: These days Democrats believe they have less to fear from the issue.
-In this calculus, in Trump’s hands immigration has both lost its power as a wedge issue among white voters and has become a motivator for other constituencies increasingly aligned with Democrats, not just the GOP base.
+The ad speaks to a broader trend: These days, Democrats believe they have less to fear from the issue.
+By this calculus, in Trump’s hands, immigration has both lost its power as a wedge issue among white voters and has become a motivator for other constituencies increasingly aligned with Democrats, not just the GOP base.

-The ad seizes on the recent announcement from immigrant advocates that they still cannot locate the families of 545 migrant children who were separated from them during Trump’s border crackdowns.
+The ad seizes on the recent announcement from immigrant advocates that they still cannot locate the families of 545 migrant children who were separated from their parents during Trump’s border crackdowns.

 And after linking all that to Trump’s disgraceful family-separations legacy, it announces that as president, Biden will convene a task force to “reunite those children with their parents”: